Foundations of Trigonometry: Conceptual and Logical, Being an Essay Towards a Conceptual Foundations of Mathematics

 It is noteworthy that Tarski [1959, p.
 21] adopted this theory of proportion.
 Unlike that of Hilbert, Tarski's system of geometry is one sorted which makes it better suited for metamathematical investigations.

-As a matter of fact, in addition to being indirectly based on $\Bbb{R}$, Hilbert [1950, pp. 23-45]'s theories of propertion and areas are obtained from the corresponding theories of Eudoxus by some sort of reverse technology (without mentioning Eudoxus).
+As a matter of fact, Hilbert [1950, pp. 23-45]'s theories of proportion and areas are obtained from the corresponding theories of Eudoxus by some sort of reverse engineering (without mentioning Eudoxus).
 Computationally, the corresponding theories are equivalent (assuming the axiom of Archimedes); conceptually, they are not.
 In particular, from the measure-theoretic viewpoint, those of Hilbert are entirely conceptually unsound as they disregard the concept of direct measure.
 Moreover, unlike Euclid [1956], Hilbert [1950] and Tarski [1959] do not touch the problem of measuring angles.

-The serious defect of all current approaches to trigonometric functions [see I.1 above] is that they ignore altogether that there is a direct measure for angles [see II.4, 5 below].
+The serious defect of the aforementioned $20^{th}$ and $21^{st}$ centuries approaches to trigonometry [see I.1 above] is that they ignore altogether that there is a direct measure for angles [see II.4, II.5 below].
 Hardy and Morrey [cf. I.1 above] ignore, moreover, that there is a direct measure for the plane regions they are concerned with.
 The axiomatic and the purely analytic approaches to defining the measure of angles or the trigonometric functions do not solve the problem, they just transfer it [cf. the quotation from Moschovakis in I.4 above].